-Database of disability and health information resources
+Database of disability and inclusion information resources

 You can search the resource database by using the categories to the left or by typing a title, author or keywords in the search box above.
 Alternatively, you can browse the most recent resources below.